Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 need to do more research.
 ```

-Once you have the outline, click the **Edit in Pages** button (pencil icon on the response) to open it as a Copilot Page — that is where Topic 04 begins.
+Once you have the outline, click the **Edit in Pages** button (pencil icon on the response) to open it as a Copilot Page.
+That is where Topic 04 begins.

 ---